itefixnet/bookstack-docker/README.md

    - Update site name, registration settings, and other preferences

 4. **Security**:
-   - Change the default admin password after first login (or use a strong password from the start)
+   - Use a strong password from the start via `BOOKSTACK_ADMIN_PASSWORD`
    - Configure email settings for password resets and notifications
+   - Consider changing the admin email address in BookStack settings after first login

 ## Configuration